Uninstall Kubernetes Operator for Apache Cassandra and related resources in Kubernetes

 To uninstall Kubernetes Operator for Apache Cassandra and related resources in Kubernetes, use the kubectl delete command.

-On a local machine where you have authorized access to the Kubernetes (K8s) cluster, as described in Create a Kubernetes cluster, use the following commands to remove the CassandraDatacenter, the Kubernetes Operator for Apache Cassandra, and the storage class.
-The examples are for a GKE 1.16 environment in which the Cassandra 3.11.7 image was deployed.
-Adjust the commands based on your cloud, storage, and database options.
+On a local machine where you have authorized access to the Kubernetes (K8s) cluster, use the following commands to remove the CassandraDatacenter, the Kubernetes Operator for Apache Cassandra, and the storage class.

-1. Uninstall a deployed CassandraDatacenter from the Kubernetes cluster.
+1. Uninstall a deployed CassandraDatacenter from the Kubernetes cluster:

 kubectl delete cassdcs --all-namespaces --all